emmercm/www/src/blog/publishing-docker-images-with-circleci.md

               only: main
 ```

-Upon pushing that change CircleCI will publish a public image named `helloworld` with a single take `latest` under your account.
+Upon pushing that change, CircleCI will publish a public image named `helloworld` with a single tag `latest` under your account.
 The whole pipeline should take less than 60 seconds.

 ## Bonus: testing the image

-I've previously talked about [testing Docker images with Container Structure Test](/blog/testing-docker-images-with-container-structure-test), a great tool from Google to unit test your docker images - and it's very easy to add to our CircleCI pipeline.
+I've previously talked about [testing Docker images with Container Structure Test](/blog/testing-docker-images-with-container-structure-test), a great tool from Google to test your built docker images - and it's very easy to add to our CircleCI pipeline.

 First, make a `container-structure-test.yml`: